www-virtues-ag/virtues-dimens/iOS/INSTALLATION.md

 ### CocoaPods (Recommended)

-CocoaPods is the recommended installation method for AppDimens iOS.
+CocoaPods is the recommended installation method for VirtuesDimens iOS.

 #### 1. Add to your Podfile